Doug is an active trader of stocks, bonds, and commodities, as well as an experienced non-fiction writer.

 One of the biggest reasons why people put their money in gold is because they are fearful of how their other investments would pan out.
-For instance, a market crash like the one we saw in 2008 is something that would devastate your investment portfolio if your only investments were stocks, bonds and mutual funds.
-However, someone who put a substantial portion of their long-term investment money in physical gold would not have as much to fear from a financial crisis or global markets meltdown.
-In fact, the price of gold often goes up during such periods, because more people turn to such physical investments as they lose their faith in the financial markets.
+For instance, a market crash like the one we saw in 2008 is something that would devastate your investment portfolio if your only investments were stocks, bonds, and mutual funds.
+However, someone who puts a substantial portion of their long-term investment money in physical gold would not have as much to fear from a financial crisis or global market meltdown.
+In fact, the price of gold often goes up during such periods because more people turn to such physical investments as they lose their faith in the financial markets.

 Pro: Demand for Gold is Rising

-As the world’s population continues to grow, and many third and second world economies begin to show their financial muscle, the demand for gold is continuing to rise at sharp rates.
+As the world’s population continues to grow and many developing economies begin to show their financial muscle, the demand for gold is continuing to rise at sharp rates.
 Statistics show that most of the demand for gold in the world is coming from two places: India and China.
 Both of these countries, especially India, have growing populations and economies that are doing very well.
 As the national wealth in such nations rises, the demand for gold among their citizens and investors will increase, which means the price of gold is going to continue to rise over time, even if we experience some year-to-year declines.

 So if you are in a rush to sell your gold, you may have to put up with getting less money for your investment than the going market rate.
 It is why you should most definitely not put all your savings in gold, because you can never know when an emergency situation may require you to liquidate some of your assets.
 But if you put roughly 10 or 20 percent of your long-term savings in physical gold, the lack of liquidity should not pose any issues for you.